Everest Base Camp Trek via Phaplu

 The trail from Tengboche to Dingboche starts gently, easing you downhill through quiet woodland where the air feels crisp and the morning light filters through pine and juniper trees.
 After crossing another classic Himalayan suspension bridge, the route then turns steadily upward toward Pangboche and Shomare, and this is where today really comes alive.

-You will get clear, close, and sharp views of Ama Dablam almost the entire way.
-Along the way, you will pass ancient mani walls, chortens, and small monasteries.
+You get clear, close, and sharp views of Ama Dablam almost the entire way.
+Along the way, you pass ancient mani walls, chortens, and small monasteries.
 As you climb higher, the landscape opens up and the trees thin out, replaced by wide valleys and stone-walled fields.

-Arriving in Dingboche, set at 4,410 meters, you will find Lhotse, Island Peak, and other giants rising around the village.
+Arriving in Dingboche, set at 4,410 meters, you find Lhotse, Island Peak, and other giants rising around the village.

 • Overnight Altitude:4410m/14469ft.